-The bill also includes information on how parents and students can contact our Parent Hotline or OBEWL if they have questions or complaints.
+The bill also includes information on how parents and students can contact our Parent Hotline or OBEWL if they have questions or concerns.
 This resource, operated by the New York State Language Regional Bilingual Education Resource Network (RBE-RN) serves as a mechanism for parents of ELLs and persons in parental relation to inquire about their rights and the delivery of services for their children based on state regulations.
 Via a dedicated website and phone lines, parents can inquire and receive responses in the top ten ELL home languages in NYS.
 NYSED has printed and distributed bookmarks with full hotline information, translated in the top ten ELL home languages in NYS.
-If you would like PDFs of these bookmarks, suitable for printing, please contact OBEWL.
+PDFs of these bookmarks are available in 13 languages and accessible below:

 ELL Parent Hotline #: (800) 469-8224

 You may also contact the parent hotline team in writing at:

 NYS ELL Parent Website and Hotline Team

 c/o NYS Statewide Language RBERN at NYU Metro Center

 726 Broadway – 5th Floor